 dotnet driver will invoke it.

-The binary can be pretty much anything that the operating system can execute.
+The file must be executable.
 On Unix systems, this means anything that

 has the execute bit set via

-As an example, let's take a look at a very simple implementation of a
+Let's take a look at the very simple implementation of a "Hello World" tool.
+We will use both

-implement this command.
-The command will simply delete the
+The following command will simply echo "Hello World" to the console.

 On macOS, we can save this script as